ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 The method imputes for a single numeric variable of interest for each contributor/period that the target variable is a non-responder for.

+Currently the method only works for monthly data but should a need arise can be adjusted to quarterly or annually.

 ## Assumptions
 1. The auxiliary variable is a good predictor of the target variable.
 2. If the auxiliary variable is not available for a non-responding contributor, either there must be other matched pair contributors in the same strata as that contributor or the contributor must have a response in any previous or consecutive period.